GA CR Presidium

 The Presidium approves calls for proposals in research and development and decides on concluding agreements on provision of support, i.e. on awarding the grants based on the evaluation of Discipline Committees and Panels of GACR.
 Additionally, the Presidium coordinates activities of the advisory bodies, appoints and removes their members.

 Current Presidium members:

-President, Physical Sciences
+President, Medical and Biological Sciences

 - prof. Ing.
 Stanislava Hronová, CSc., dr. h. c.

 - doc.
 RNDr.
 Petr Baldrián, Ph.D.

 Originally a chemist from Masaryk University where he has been promoted as a full professor in organic chemistry.
 His initial scientific focus included mathematical models in organic synthesis.
 This has been further shifted to studies on biologically important biomacromolecules (proteins, nucleic acids, carbohydrates) and structural bioinformatics.
 He is mainly interested in investigations on relationships between 3D-structure of biomacromolecules and their biological activity, and in using such knowledge to design new biologically active molecules.
 The subject of his research comprise noncovalent biomacromolecular complexes, but also detailed studies on enzymatic reactions using up-to-date techniques of quantum chemistry.
 He is known to the community by development new methods of computational chemistry including those focused on conformational search or development new tools for structural bioinformatics.